-Projections for this report reflect final National Center for Health Statistics (NCHS) data for 2017, final Medicare data for 2016, and preliminary Medicare data for 2017 and 2018.
-These additional data result in higher death rates at the start of the long-range projection period than projected for last year's report, as well as higher death rates throughout the projection period.
-Incorporating these new data results in an increase (improvement) in the long-range actuarial balance, under the intermediate set of assumptions, of about 0.04 percent of taxable payroll.
+Projections for the 2021 Trustees Report reflect final National Center for Health Statistics (NCHS) data for 2018 and 2019, final Medicare data for 2017, and preliminary Medicare data for 2018 and 2019.
+Incorporating these new data alone decreases the long-range actuarial balance by about 0.01 percent of taxable payroll.

 The low-cost and high-cost alternative ultimate rates of improvement by age and cause are set as percentages of the intermediate alternative assumed rates and, as such, are not displayed separately in the tables.
+For the 2021 Trustees Report, the spread among the alternatives was widened, decreasing the value for the low-cost (low improvement) alternative and increasing the value for the high-cost (high improvement) alternative.
 Male and female ultimate rates of improvement by age and cause are set equal to each other, but are displayed separately because historical rates of change, projected rates of change through the transition years, and rates of change for all causes combined throughout the projection period vary by sex.